canjs/canjs/guides/routes.md

 ## Creating Anchor Tags with can.route.link
 The last thing we need to do is add functionality to our Site Menu.
-Open up the "site_menu.stache" file in your site_menu components folder.
+Open up the *site_menu.stache* file in your site_menu components folder.
 Edit it, as follows:

 ```